 NZ Monetary Policy - Submission to Parliamentary Committee

 02 Aug 2007

 The Finance and Expenditure Committee of Parliament (FEC) has called for options and ideas concerning the future conduct of monetary policy in New Zealand.
-This Inquiry has arisen directly out of the problems created by rapid appreciation of the NZ dollar against all major currencies in recent years.
-This appreciation has hit hard the profits and competitiveness of most export industries.
-Currency appreciation is largely a consequence of the Reserve Bank's management of base interest rates in pursuit of the price stability objective.
+This Inquiry has arisen directly out of the problems created by appreciation of the NZ dollar against all major currencies in recent years.
+This appreciation is believed to be significantly harming the profits and competitiveness of most export industries.
+The Government believes that currency appreciation is largely a consequence of Reserve Bank management of base interest rates in pursuit of the price stability objective.

 Integrating Recurrent and Capital Budgets - OECD paper

 Effective integration of current and development budgets is one of the hallmarks of a developed budgetary system.
 For this reason, presenting an integrated (or “unified”) government budget is commonly recommended by international financial institutions as a priority task for improving resource allocation and public financial management in most developing, transition and post-conflict countries.

 Although the integration of the current and development budgets is sound in principle and seldom controversial, this step is often more complex in practice than is widely understood.
 Recommendations to governments to proceed down this path are often made without clear guidance on how and where to begin.
 Moreover, integration is often proposed without recognising particular institutional and policy constraints in a government’s budgeting system or without reference to the capabilities of their public finance officials for managing this important reform.
 For all of these reasons, the process of achieving full budget integration often proceeds more slowly and with greater difficulty than expected.